‘Understanding Climate Change in California’

-Sponsored By: California Department of Water Resources, Climate Change team; Bishop Paiute Tribe and Inyo County Superintendent of Schools.
+Sponsored By: California Department of Water Resources - Climate Change team; Water Education Foundation; Morongo Band of Mission Indians.

-Description: Join the Department of Water Resources (DWR) Climate Change Team and Project WET for a day learning about the science of weather and climate change, how DWR is addressing climate change impacts on California’s water supply and how the interdisciplinary activities of Project WET can help you integrate climate science knowledge, skills and concepts back in the classroom!
+Description: Join members of the California Department of Water Resources Climate Change team and Project WET for a day learning about the science of climate change, how water managers at all levels are applying the science to safeguard California water supplies and help communities become more climate resilient – and how the interdisciplinary activities of Project WET can help engage students in the study of climate concepts and skills back in the classroom!

-Each participant will receive: an introduction to current climate science and applications to California water resources with emphasis on eastern California from the DWR Climate Science team; a copy of the Project WET Activity Guide 2.0, first-hand experience engaged in Project WET activities, breakfast, lunch, an opportunity to receive 0.8 CEU credit and a $50 stipend following completion of the training!
+In addition to a light breakfast and lunch, participants will hear directly from DWR specialists on current climate science, how the science is being applied to increase the resiliency of California water systems, a copy of Project WET Guide 2.0, experiences with Project WET activities, an opportunity to receive 0.8 CEU credit – and a $50 stipend following completion of the workshop!